Demographic models

 )

-Part 2: Inspecting the model visually
+Exercise 2: Inspecting the model visually

 To visualize a slendr model, you use the function plot_model().
 Plot your compiled model to make sure you programmed it correctly!
 Your figure should roughly correspond to my doodle above.